Pharisees: Hasmonean period

-The Roman period
+Roman period

-According to Josephus, the Pharisees appeared before Pompey asking him to interfere and restore the old priesthood while abolishing the royalty of the Hasmoneans altogether.
-Pharisees also opened Jerusalem's gates to the Romans, and actively supported them against the Sadducean faction.
-When the Romans finally broke the entrance to the Jerusalem's Temple, they killed the priests who were officiating the Temple services on Saturday.
+According to Josephus, the Pharisees appeared before Pompey, asking him to interfere and restore the old priesthood, while abolishing the royalty of the Hasmoneans altogether.
+The Pharisees also opened Jerusalem's gates to the Romans, and actively supported them against the Sadducean faction.
+When the Romans finally broke the entrance to Jerusalem's Temple, the Pharisees killed the priests who were officiating the Temple services on Sabbath.
 They regarded Pompey's defilement of the Temple in Jerusalem as a divine punishment of Sadducean misrule.
-Pompey ended the monarchy in 63 BCE and named Hyrcanus II high priest and ethnarch (a lesser title than "king").
-Six years later Hyrcanus was deprived of the remainder of political authority and ultimate jurisdiction was given to the Proconsul of Syria, who ruled through Hyrcanus's Idumaean associate Antipater, and later Antipater's two sons Phasael (military governor of Judea) and Herod (military governor of Galilee).
-In 40 BCE Aristobulus's son Antigonus overthrew Hyrcanus and named himself king and high priest, and Herod fled to Rome.
+Pompey ended the monarchy in 63 BC, and named Hyrcanus II high priest and ethnarch (a lesser title than "king").
+Six years later, Hyrcanus was deprived of the remainder of political authority, and ultimate jurisdiction was given to the proconsul of Syria, who ruled through Hyrcanus's Idumaean associate, Antipater, and later, Antipater's two sons, Phasael (military governor of Judea) and Herod (military governor of Galilee).
+In 40 BC, Aristobulus's son, Antigonus, overthrew Hyrcanus, and named himself king and high priest, whereafter Herod fled to Rome.

 In Rome, Herod sought the support of Mark Antony and Octavian, and secured recognition by the Roman Senate as king, confirming the termination of the Hasmonean dynasty.
 According to Josephus, Sadducean opposition to Herod led him to treat the Pharisees favorably.
 Herod was an unpopular ruler, perceived as a Roman puppet.
 Despite his restoration and expansion of the Second Temple, Herod's notorious treatment of his own family and of the last Hasmonaeans further eroded his popularity.
-According to Josephus, the Pharisees ultimately opposed him and thus fell victims (4 BCE) to his bloodthirstiness.
+According to Josephus, the Pharisees ultimately opposed him, and thus fell victims (4 BC) to his bloodthirstiness.
 The family of Boethus, whom Herod had raised to the high-priesthood, revived the spirit of the Sadducees, and thenceforth the Pharisees again had them as antagonists.

 While it stood, the Second Temple remained the center of Jewish ritual life.
-According to the Torah, Jews were required to travel to Jerusalem and offer sacrifices at the Temple three times a year: Pesach (Passover), Shavuot (the Feast of Weeks), and Sukkot (the Feast of Tabernacles).
+Jews were required to travel to Jerusalem and offer sacrifices at the Temple three times per year: Pesach (Passover), Shavuot (the Feast of Weeks), and Sukkot (the Feast of Tabernacles).
 The Pharisees, like the Sadducees, were politically quiescent, and studied, taught, and worshiped in their own way.
-At this time serious theological differences emerged between the Sadducees and Pharisees.
+At this time, serious theological differences emerged between the Sadducees and Pharisees.
 The notion that the sacred could exist outside the Temple, a view central to the Essenes, was shared and elevated by the Pharisees.